Bylaws and Policies

 Section 1.
 Committees

 Committees shall reflect the interests and commitments of the club.
 New committees shall be formed or existing ones disbanded by a vote: first, of the board, and second, of the membership.
-Records of disbanded committees shall be given to the historian.
+Records of disbanded committees shall be filed in the club's archives..

 Section 2.
 Committee Chairs

-Committee chairs shall be appointed by the President, who may seek out the advice of the board.
+Committee chairs shall be appointed by the President, who may seek out the advice of the Board.
 Committee chairs shall serve for a one-year term, from Annual Meeting to Annual Meeting.
-The chairs of the Yearbook Committee and Groton Fest Committee shall serve from October 1st to September 30th of the following year.
 Any committee chair may serve consecutive terms with no limit on the number of terms served.
-(Revised 2020)

 Section 3.
 Committee Chair Responsibilities

 Each committee chair shall maintain a committee file with notes on activities, expenditures, and inventory.
-Committee chairs shall submit reports at the monthly board meeting.
-An annual report that shall be written yearly and be due at the Annual Meeting.
-(Revised 2023)
+Committee chairs shall submit reports at the monthly Board Meetings and update the report for the monthly General meeting if necessary.
+An annual report shall be written yearly and be due at the Annual Meeting.

 Section 4.
 Committee Mission